devopsdays-austin/runbooks/sponsors_runbook.md

 * Manage sponsor fulfillment during the event and ensure that they have a great experience

 ### General Guidance on Sponsors

-Sponsor revenue is usually the primary income source for the event.
+* Sponsor revenue is the primary source of income for the event.
 Starting as early as possible - ideally as soon as the budget is set - is crucial.
 Getting sponsors signed on as early as possible represents important cashflow for the event's budget.
 This is where the cash comes from to pay vendors, etc. Early revenue is particularly important as some of the biggest expenses (venue, catering) expect payment or large deposits up-front and therefore relatively early in the event planning cycle.
 * Sponsor experience is important, but it is lower in importance than attendee experience
 * Sponsors will ask for all sorts of things - be comfortable saying 'no'
 * It is OK to discourage or reject sponsors that do not fit or that might be problematic